jerryc-nguyen/ng-photo-grid/README.md

 ####Note:

-      This directive used to built the grid of images (let's look at the demo source code to see

-      how the array of images loadedok like), so you should prepare the array of images object first in controller then following this guide below.
+      This directive used to built the grid of images (let's look at the demo source code to see how the array of images loadedok like), so you should prepare the array of images object first then following this guide below.

 ####1.
 Inject module to your angular app definition: